kubermatic/kubermatic/docs/proposals/secret-manager-store-api.md

 Since the updates to use a TrustedCA require we update the SSH configuration and restart the SSH daemon, this would not be possible if the cluster is already created without the configuration.

-During a revocation / rotation, the user would update the `vault-ca` secret configuration and that would be reconciled and updated in the clusters trusted ca config in ssh config at `/etc/ssh/TrustedCA.pem` via a hostPath mount point.
+During a revocation / rotation, the user would up date the `vault-ca` secret configuration and that would be reconciled and updated in the clusters trusted ca config in ssh config at `/etc/ssh/TrustedCA.pem` via a hostPath mount point.

 The update would now be handled by the `user-ssh-key-agent` controller, instead of the machine controller and reconciled on any changes to the `vault-ca` secret in the `kube-system` namespace.